 If you are helping someone else, smother the fire with a fire-resistant blanket, rug, or heavy coat.

 Dial 9-1-1 for medical assistance.

 Remove any smoldering clothing if it is not stuck to the person.
 Remove any jewelry on the burn victim.
-Cool the burn area with cold running water if possible.
+Cool the burn area with cold (not iced) running water if possible.
 Only administer additional first aid if trained.